os-chip-design/chip-design-intro/08_verification.md

 - **Functionality**:
   - A write handshake places an item in the FIFO
   - A read handshake removes an item from the FIFO
-  - Data written to the FIFO should eventually be available for reading
+  - Data written to the FIFO will eventually be available for reading
-  - A data item written to the FIFO should be available for reading *before* all items written *after* it
+  - A data item written to the FIFO will be available for reading *before* all items written *after* it
-  - Writes must not occur when *N* items are in the FIFO (`!in.ready`)
+  - Writes aren't accepted when *N* items are in the FIFO
-  - Reads must not occur when 0 items are in the FIFO (`!out.valid`)
+  - Reads aren't accepted when 0 items are in the FIFO
 ---
-- **Reset**: The FIFO should signal that it is empty (`!out.valid`) after reset
+- **Reset**: The FIFO will signal that it is empty after reset
 - **Performance**:
-  - If not full, the FIFO must assert `in.ready`
+  - If not full, the FIFO will always assert `in.ready`
-  - If non-empty, the FIFO must assert `out.valid`
+  - If non-empty, the FIFO will always assert `out.valid`
-  - Writing to an empty FIFO should result in `out.valid` being asserted the next clock cycle and the `out.data` being the same as the written data
+  - Writing to an empty FIFO will result in the data being available for reading on the next cycle

 ## Scenarios - Example 1

-- Let's develope a scenario for the feature: "Writes must not occur when *N* items are in the FIFO (`!in.ready`)"
+- Let's develop a scenario for the feature: "Writes aren't accepted when *N* items are in the FIFO"
 - Scenario:
   - Insert *N* items into the FIFO
   - Now `in.ready` should be deasserted